 • High fault tolerance

-• Fast read and write operations
+• Fast write and read operations

 • Open source

-• Designed for large amounts of data
+• Designed for large datasets

 • Very user-friendly and clear